 1. Wind driven evaporative cooling.
 Once the thunderstorm starts, it creates its own wind around the base.
 This self-generated wind increases evaporation in several ways, particularly over the ocean.

 a) Evaporation rises linearly with wind speed.
-At a typical squall wind speed of 10 mps (20 knots), evaporation is about ten times higher than at “calm” conditions (conventionally taken as 1 mps).
+At a typical squall wind speed of 10 meters per second (“m/s”, about 20 knots or 17 miles per hour), evaporation is about ten times greater than at “calm” conditions (conventionally taken as 1 m/s).

 b) The wind increases evaporation by creating spray and foam, and by blowing water off of trees and leaves.
 These greatly increase the evaporative surface area, because the total surface area of the millions of droplets is evaporating as well as the actual surface itself.

-c) To a lesser extent, surface area is also increased by wind-created waves (a wavy surface has larger evaporative area than a flat surface).
+c) To a lesser extent, the surface area is also increased by wind-created waves (a wavy surface has a larger evaporative area than a flat surface).

 e) As spray rapidly warms to air temperature, which in the tropics is often warmer than ocean temperature, evaporation also rises above the sea surface evaporation rate.

 2. Wind and wave driven albedo increase.
 The white spray, foam, spindrift, changing angles of incidence, and white breaking wave tops greatly increase the albedo of the sea surface.
 This reduces the energy absorbed by the ocean.

 3. Cold rain and cold wind.
 As the moist air rises inside the thunderstorm’s heat pipe, water condenses and falls.
 Since the water is originating from condensing or freezing temperatures aloft, it cools the lower atmosphere it falls through, and it cools the surface when it hits.
 In addition, the falling rain entrains a cold wind.
 This cold wind blows radially outwards from the center of the falling rain, cooling the surrounding area.
 This is quite visible in the video below.